Updated April 2026 · Guides

 How is CEO pay actually structured?

 Most CEO pay packages have six components: base salary (typically 5–10% of total), annual cash bonus (the "non-equity incentive" line), stock awards (RSUs and PSUs, often 50–70% of total), stock options (declining in popularity since FASB ASC 718), pension and deferred compensation changes, and other compensation (perks).
-The average top-tier U.S. CEO earns $12.2M across all six components, with a median CEO-to-worker ratio of 157:1.
+The average top-tier U.S. CEO in our dataset earns $38.9M (SEC-disclosed total) across all six components.
 The "How CEO Pay Works" guide walks through each component in detail.

 How do I evaluate whether a specific CEO's pay is justified?

-The proxy advisors ISS and Glass Lewis use four-factor frameworks to evaluate pay alignment: relative total shareholder return, revenue versus compensation growth, say-on-pay vote results, and CEO-to-worker pay ratio versus peers.
-Our Pay-for-Performance Grade implements the same approach with public weights documented on the methodology page.
-The guides explain how each factor maps to the underlying SEC filing and how to spot the structural patterns — large special equity grants, performance-share-unit vesting cycles, pension-actuarial swings — that routinely make pay numbers look misleading at first glance.
+Read the SEC-disclosed total alongside the company's own performance disclosures: the proxy advisors ISS and Glass Lewis evaluate pay alignment using relative total shareholder return, revenue versus compensation growth, say-on-pay vote results, and the CEO-to-worker pay ratio.
+Those figures are disclosed in each company's own filings on SEC EDGAR.
+The guides explain how each maps to the underlying SEC filing and how to spot the structural patterns — large special equity grants, performance-share-unit vesting cycles, pension-actuarial swings — that routinely make pay numbers look misleading at first glance.

 Where can I find the original SEC filings?